 Similarly, you may have joined certain Facebook or LinkedIn groups recently.
 Many groups have days of the week when you can post promotions or links to your blog, presenting a great opportunity to re-promote existing content to a new audience.

 Hopefully, this article hit the spot.
 If so, can I ask you to use the social buttons below to spread the word?
-It takes seconds.
+It takes seconds and means a lot.
 Thank you.